suneel-nadipalli/finetuning-xai/README.md

 - **Early Layers**:
     - The first few layers show high similarity between pre-trained and fine-tuned models.
-    - These layers likely retain general-purpose representations responsible for basic semantic capturing, which are shared across tasks.
+    - These layers likely retain general-purpose representations responsible for basic semantic capturing, which seems to remain consistent across all 3 tasks.

 - **Middle Layers**:
-    - A more noticeable departure in similarity is observed across datasets.
+    - There's a more noticable difference in the similarity values across the datasets.
-    - These layers appear to start adapting to the specific tasks while still preserving certain foundational representations from the pre-trained model.
+    - This would indicate that these layers start adapting to speicic tasks whiles till retain some foundational learnings from the base model.

 - **Later Layers**:
     - The final layers exhibit the largest discrepancy, both within individual datasets and across datasets.